 This extends beyond advertising.

 Every system runs on narrative.
 Culture.
 Politics.
+Society.
 Even personal identity.

 We don’t just live our lives.
 We arrange them into stories - selectively, repeatedly, and often unconsciously.